NickBalnaves/release_cli/README.md

 **Required Options:**

 - `--firebaseAppId`: Firebase app ID.
-- `--serviceAccountPath`: Path to the Firebase service account.
+- `--serviceAccount`: Firebase service account.
 - `--buildOptions`: Build options for the app.
 - `--storePassword`: Password for the keystore.
 - `--keyPassword`: Password for the key in the keystore.
 - `--keyAlias`: Alias for the key in the keystore.
 - `--storeFile`: Path to the keystore file.
 - `--testerGroups`: Tester groups to invite for app testing.
-- `--releaseNotes`: Release notes for the deployment.

 ### iOS